Birthstone information

 Lush shades of green...

-The first known emerald mines were in Egypt dating from at least 330BC and they were a favourite stone of Cleopatra’s.
+The first known emerald mines were in Egypt dating from at least 330BC & they were a favourite stone of Cleopatra’s.
 Elizabeth Taylor was also a fan of emeralds – you can’t argue with their good taste.

 June - Moonstone, Pearl and Alexandrite